 - Oracle Connection Name: Enter the Oracle Connection Name.
 This is the name you want to save this connection as.
 In the screenshot above, you can see connections are saved with different names for quick reference.

 - Password: Enter your Oracle Cloud password.
-You can use the EYE icon to toggle visibility of password.
+You can use the EYE icon to toggle the visibility of the password.

-- Once you enter all the fields, NEXT button should be enabled.
-Click NEXT To check connection.
+- Once you enter all the fields, the NEXT button should be enabled.
+Click NEXT To check the connection.
 If the connection is successful, it will be saved under your connection and you will be connected to the database.
-If, for some reason connection is not successful, you’ll get an error.
-If the system is unable to establish connection it may spin forever – in which case cancel and close the application.
+If for some reason, the connection is not successful, you’ll get an error.
+If the system is unable to establish a connection it may spin forever - in which case cancel and close the application.

 To create new Tab, simply click the + button.
 You can also open files from File menu to open file in new tab.

 You can open one or more files at the same time, by using File --> Open menu option.
 Also the same menu provides options to SAVE and CLOSE files.
 You can also click the SAVE icon to save the file.

 Query can be executed by clicking the EXECUTE button, or pressing CTRL+Enter keys on your keyboard.

 Following are some of the shortcuts used for editing purpose: